confluentinc/ksql/docs/reference/serialization.md

 top-level primitives, arrays, and maps.

 !!! note
-    ksqlDB doesn't support creating streams or tables from topics that have recursive Avro schemas.
+    ksqlDB doesn't support creating streams or tables from a topic that has a recursive Avro schema.

 The format requires ksqlDB to be configured to store and retrieve the Avro schemas from the {{ site.srlong }}.
 For more information, see